ai-xiaihai/AC215_RadIQ/README.md

 This project aims to develop an application that allows patients to better understand their chest X-ray diagnosis through an interactive web interface.
 By integrating chest X-rays with their associated radiology reports through multi-modal learning, users can highlight any phrases in the report, which would light up the relevant region on the X-ray.

 ### Milestone 3 ###
+In this milestone, we undertook significant refinements to optimize our data pipeline process.
+Initially, we utilized a shell script to retrieve data from the GCP bucket due to constraints with gsfuse.
+While this approach was functional, it was far from optimal, putting undue strain on memory resources.
+Recognizing this inefficiency, we delved into a more streamlined approach: mounting data directly from GCP.
+This change required an intricate understanding of cloud resources and a redesign of our data management strategy, but it enabled us to achieve more efficient data loading for training.

+Regarding the modeling process, we began with the selection of a cutting-edge model adept in self-supervised vision–language processing, equipped with pretrained weights.
+Adapting such an advanced model to our specific needs presented its own set of challenges.
+We undertook the task of modifying and fine-tuning this model to our dataset.
+Our objective was nuanced – predicting box coordinates corresponding to text prompts.
+We first ensured that it worked on the virtual environment using pipenv.
+Further complicating our task was the need to ensure compatibility and efficiency within a containerized environment.
+To seamlessly integrate this with Docker, we meticulously crafted both the Pipfile and Dockerfile, ensuring that all dependencies and configurations were precisely aligned.

 **Experiment Tracking**
 Below you can see the output from our Weights & Biases page.
 We used this tool to track several iterations of our model training.
 It was tracked using the `wandb` library we included inside of our `src/data_pipeline/main.py` script.
 ![WandB Screenshot](./images/wandb.png)

-**Docker Container**
+**Docker Setup**
+- Milstone 3
     - A Dockerfile is created inside /src/data_pipeline.
-To run it, run `bash docker-shell.sh` on the root level.
-This will open an interactive bash terminal.
-- Inside the container, go to `src/data_pipeline` and run `bash data_download.sh` to download preprocessed image data from GCP bucket.

-**Docker Setup**
+- Milestone 2
     - Two Dockerfiles are created in /src/data_preprocessing and /src/data_splitting.
 They are used to create a container for data preprocessing and data splitting, respectively.
 All docker services are managed in /src/docker-compose.yml.
 To start a service listed in docker-compose.yml, run `docker-compose up <service-name>` on the root level directory.
     - For data preprocessing and data splitting service, we can also run an interactive terminal.
 To do this, run `docker-compose run --entrypoint /bin/sh <service-name>` on the root level.

 **Preprocess container**
 - This container reads image data, resize them into a common size (e.g., 1024 x 1024), resize the ground-truth bounding box labels, and stores both images and ground-truth label file back to GCP.